zenmumbler/krystal/README.md

 -----

 - primarily for myself to practice with variants, parsers, etc.
-- clear and clean design and code base
+- clear and clean API design and code base
 - use C++11 standard library and language features
 	- no reinventing of wheels wrt strings, maps, vectors, etc.
 - no other dependencies for normal library use
-	- will use my Inquisition library for tests
+	- uses my Inquisition library for tests
-- initially
+- intended for reading, not modification/writing (initially)
-	- read-only data
+- reasonably low memory use and good speed